LESSON 1: NATIONAL & GLOBAL SYSTEMS IN LIVESTOCK ANIMAL HEALTH

 The US has such a system, but we have become so advanced in our control of diseases, that this system is almost invisible.

-Here in the US, we are very fortunate in that many of the “diseases of the public good” have been prevented or eradicated - like classical swine fever, highly pathogenic avian influenza and contagious bovine pleuropneumonia.
-This means our food animals can be more productive, and that our animal products are very desireable in the global marketplace.
+Here in the US, we are very fortunate in that many of the “diseases of the public good” have been prevented or eradicated - like classical swine fever and contagious bovine pleuropneumonia.
+This means our food animals can be more productive, and that our animal products are very desirable in the global marketplace.
 This results in a greater overall value to the animal agricultural sector, which in turn creates a clear benefit for producers to hire quality animal health care.
 So, overall, it becomes a virtual circle, with higher animal prices dictating higher quality health care, and the reverse.
 It is this value which has resulted in the great development of our US private veterinary sector.

 There are approximately 10 private veterinarians for every public veterinarian in the US.
 But the private veterinarians are still connected to our VS through the process of USDA Accreditation.
 Through this system, every accredited practitioner acts as a proxy of the state and federal governments, promising to report anything unusual, and so serves as the eyes and ears for their federal colleagues.
 Through their training and commitment to serve USDA goals, these private practitioners are bound to serve as the eyes and ears for diseases of the public good.
 In many states, it is a felony for an accredited private practitioner to suspect one of the Transboundary Animal Diseases (diseases of the public good) and NOT report it.
 You could lose your license, or, in a worst case scenario, go to prison.